Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 \end{lemma} \begin{proof}[Proof of \cref{lem:non_small_fin_en_aft_step}] Let us proceed by contradiction and assume that the converse holds.
-Then there exist a sequence $(q_j)_{j\in\nn}$ of nonzero integers approaching $+\infty$ when $j$ approaches $+\infty$, a sequence $(p_j)_{j\in\nn}$ such that $p_j$ is not smaller than $p_{\min}(q_j)$ for every integer $j$, and a sequence $(\ell_j)_{j\in\nn}$ of nonnegative quantities such that, for every integer $j$,
+Then there exist a sequence $(p_j)_{j\in\nn}$ of positive integers going to $+\infty$ as $j$ goes to $+\infty$, a sequence $(n_j)_{j\in\nn}$ of nonnegative integers such that $n_j$ is greater than or equal to than $n_{\min}(p_j)$ for every nonnegative integer $j$, and a sequence $(\ell_j)_{j\in\nn}$ of nonnegative quantities such that, for every nonnegative integer $j$,